bad-ants-fleet/drtransformer/README.md

   ~$ DrPlotter --help
 ```

-## ViennaRNA dependencies
-This package uses the [ViennaRNA] library.
-Generally, every official release of
-DrTransformer should be compatible with the latest [ViennaRNA bioconda] version.
-For features available only on the development branches, you may have to install
-a more recent version from the [ViennaRNA source] on github.

-## Cite
-Badelt et al. (in preparation)

 ## Version
 v0.9 -- standalone package
   * extraction from the [ribolands] package to a standalone Python package.